-Additionally, we partner with school systems that support applied research within their schools—and because we feel strongly about inspiring the next generation of leaders, we provide internships and research support for graduate students.
+Our researchers also partner directly with school systems to support applied research within schools, to ensure that they are getting the most out of their assessment data.
+And because we feel strongly about promoting the next generation of leaders, we provide internships and research support for graduate students.

-Our collaborative work with think-tanks, school districts, universities, and foundations connects education policy research to student learning.
+Our collaborative work with school districts, universities, and foundations connects education policy research to student learning.

 How To Partner